kimdurante/gis-workshop-waml-template/content/acquisitions.md

 ## Assessment ##

-Load all data into a folder named for the collectionSurvey the contents of the collection to check for things such as: total number of layers, data types/formats, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)
+Load all data into a folder named for the collection.
+Survey the contents of the collection to check for things such as: total number of layers, data types/formats, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

-* Consider:
+Consider:
 * What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?
 * Where they are located (geographic extent)?
 * When were they published and also in what time period are they situated (temporal extent)?
 * Who created and/or published the data?
 * How often are the data updated (edition/version)?
 * What are the access and use restrictions (rights)?

 ## Preparing Data ##